-Pre-requisite/s: EDU00401 Curriculum Studies: English I Language Acquisition Students other than Education require BEd Course Coordinator approval
+Pre-requisite/s: EDU00401 Curriculum Studies: English I Language Acquisition

 Based on the belief that children need a well-balanced literature program to enhance their imaginative and verbal experience.
 It works through a study of genres, the critic's views of central issues and programming according to the Piagetan theories of child growth and development.